hanazuki/isc-kea.deb/doc/sphinx/arm/dhcp4-srv.rst

 is in use.

-This causes a need to create multiple host reservations for a single IP address within a subnet; this is supported beginning with the Kea 1.9.1 release as an optional mode of operation, enabled with the ``ip-reservations-unique`` global parameter.
+This causes a need to create multiple host reservations for a single IP address within a subnet; this is supported since the Kea 1.9.1 release as an optional mode of operation, enabled with the ``ip-reservations-unique`` global parameter.

-``ip-reservations-unique`` is a boolean parameter that defaults to ``true``, which forbids the specification of more than one reservation for the same IP address within a given subnet.
+The ``ip-reservations-unique`` is a boolean parameter that defaults to ``true``, which forbids the specification of more than one reservation for the same IP address within a given subnet.
 Setting this parameter to ``false`` allows such reservations to be created both in the Kea configuration